Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Goodhue County Government Center509 West 5th StreetRed Wing, MN 55066

-Permit fees are based on the value of work being done, and are collected to cover the cost of application, the review and the inspections.
+Permit fees are based on the value of work being done, and are collected to cover the cost of application, the review, and the inspections.
 A building inspector is available to you should you have any questions concerning your project.
-Records of your project are maintained to show that code requirements were met, and you will have personal satisfaction of a job done right.
+Records of your project are maintained to show that code requirements were met, and you will have the personal satisfaction of a job done right.

 Building Permits and Application Fees (PDF)

 Roofing, siding, plumbing and mechanical permits can usually be issued at the time they are submitted.
 If all of the supporting information is complete, it will take up to one week to get a permit for projects that require plan review such as: decks, basements, etc. It will take a minimum of two weeks to get a permit for a new single family home, major additions and commercial permits.
 If the application is not complete, it will be a longer wait.

 Please factor this approval process time into your projected start date.
 When in doubt, it is always best to ask before you undertake a project.
 Building Inspections staff will be happy to assist you.
 Call 651-385-3623 with any questions.

 The Minnesota State Building Code has been adopted into chapter four of Red Wing’s City Code and is enforced and adhered to by the Building Inspection Division.
 For information pertaining to building standards, codes and rules, visit the the Minnesota Department of Labor and Industry.

 The fee for perpetual flowers at the Oakwood and Burnside Cemeteries currently is $800.00 for residents or $1200 for nonresidents.